Table of contents

 Step 1: Network reconnaissance

 To perform network reconnaissance, we will use a tool called nmap.
-At its core, nmap will send out packets on the network and try to analyze any responses it gets so that it can determine which hosts are alive, what services are they running, which operating system they’re running, and so on.
-In our case, we already know which hosts exist on the network, we need to discover what UDP services they have running.
+At its core, nmap will send out packets on the network and try to analyze any responses it gets so that it can determine what hosts are alive, what services are they running, which operating system they’re running, and so on.
+In our case, we already know what hosts exist on the network, we need to discover what UDP services they have running.
 Therefore all what we are interested in running a UDP port scan.

 To save you some time on a lengthy port scan, here are some things we know about the service that would make your port scan more targeted: